Air Conditioning Services

 Cons of Ductless Systems:

 - Ductless or mini-split systems are not an option for every application.
-You’ll need to check with a reliable HVAC contractor to make sure you could have one where you want it.
+You’ll need to check with a reliable HVAC technician to make sure you could have one where you want it.
 It’s important that a professional does accurate installation calculations to ensure they make sense for your space.
 If these systems are wrongly placed or even over-sized, you may end up wasting energy and the temperature and humidity control will not be accurate.

 - Some people simply do not like the look of the inside components of these systems mounted in their homes.